Trauma-Informed Therapy in Hawaii

 You want change you can feel, not just understand.

-In my work, therapy often moves between three core areas of growth.
-Depending on your needs, we may focus on relational understanding, emotional and somatic processing, and meaning making, especially when working through the effects of difficult life experiences and trauma.
+In this work, therapy often moves between three core areas of growth.
+Depending on what you’re experiencing, we may focus on insight, emotional and somatic processing, or meaning-making especially when working through the effects of difficult life experiences and trauma.

 Being seen and understanding the patterns beneath the surface